Andreas1313/SequenceTiming/docs/SequenceTiming.md

 When you do not have this error, you can skip the next step (with the longer latestStartNextStep time).

 When the step after the next step should not be active immediately (which should be the normal case) you can use earliestStartNextStep: When you do not want to allow that the next transfer is already active, when the actual step getting active, than set earliestStartNextStep to a value a little bit more than your processor loop time.
 It will throw an error when the next step would be immediately activated.

+First start values for earliestStartNextStep_ms and latestStartNextStep_ms.
+When you want a stable run, but also an error, when something is totally running wrong.
+- Set all earliestStartNextStep_ms and latestStartNextStep_ms to 0.
+- Measure the timing (with this library).
+- Set for example: earliestStartNextStep_ms = yourMeasuredTime_ms / 10.
+- Set for example: latestStartNextStep_ms = yourMeasuredTime_ms * 10.
+- Set only critical timings nearer to yourMeasuredTime.